dallonasnes/police-scanner-analysis/README.md

 Demo video and walkthrough at this link: https://youtu.be/PHhb9FtWUL8

 ### How to run on AWS EMR Cluster
+Note: The cluster this was deployed to has since been taken down.
+The below instructions may be helpful for those wishing to deploy this code on a new cluster.

 #### Running deployed code
 Node web app is already deployed to load balanced web servers.
 You can reach the home page at `http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3005`